 \section{Abstract}

-Projected branes are constituted by only a \emph{small} subset of sites of a higher-dimensional crystal, otherwise placed on a hyperplane oriented at an irrational or a rational slope therein, for which the effective Hamiltonian is constructed by systematically integrating out the sites of the parent lattice that fall outside such branes [\href{https://doi.org/10.1038/s42005-022-01006-x}{Commun.\ Phys.\ {\bf 5}, 230 (2022)}].
-Specifically, when such a brane is constructed from a square lattice, it gives rise to an aperiodic Fibonacci quasi-crystal or its rational approximant (displaying emergent periodicity) in one dimension.
-In this work, starting from square lattice-based models for topological crystalline insulators, protected by the discrete four-fold rotational ($C_4$) symmetry, we show that the resulting one-dimensional projected topological branes encode all the salient signatures of such phases in terms of robust endpoint zero-energy modes, quantized local topological markers, and mid-gap modes bound to dislocation lattice defects, despite such linear branes being devoid of the $C_4$ symmetry of the original lattice.
+Projected branes are constituted by a \emph{small} subset of sites of a higher-dimensional crystal, otherwise placed on a hyperplane oriented at an irrational or a rational slope therein, for which the effective Hamiltonian is constructed by systematically integrating out the sites of the parent lattice that fall outside such branes [\href{https://doi.org/10.1038/s42005-022-01006-x}{Commun.\ Phys.\ {\bf 5}, 230 (2022)}].
+Specifically, when such a brane is constructed from a square lattice, it gives rise to an aperiodic Fibonacci quasicrystal or its rational approximant (displaying emergent periodicity) in one dimension.
+In this work, starting from square lattice-based models for topological crystalline insulators, protected by the discrete fourfold rotational ($C_4$) symmetry, we show that the resulting one-dimensional projected topological branes encode all the salient signatures of such phases in terms of robust endpoint zero-energy modes, quantized local topological markers, and mid-gap modes bound to dislocation lattice defects, despite such linear branes lacking the $C_4$ symmetry of the original lattice.
 Furthermore, we show that such branes can also feature all the hallmarks of two-dimensional strong and weak topological superconductors through Majorana zero-energy bound states residing near their endpoints and at the core of dislocation lattice defects, besides possessing suitable quantized local topological markers.
-Finally, we showcase a successful incarnation of a square lattice-based second-order topological insulator with the characteristic corner-localized zero modes (protected by composites of non-spatial and crystalline symmetries) in its geometric descendant one-dimensional quasi-crystalline or crystalline branes that feature a quantized localizer index and endpoint zero-energy modes only when one of its end points passes through a corner of the parent crystal.
-Possible designer quantum and meta material-based platforms to experimentally harness our theoretically proposed topological crystalline and higher-order insulating as well as superconducting branes are discussed.
+Finally, we showcase a successful realization of a square lattice-based second-order topological insulator with the characteristic corner-localized zero modes (protected by composites of nonspatial and crystalline symmetries) in its geometric descendant one-dimensional quasicrystalline or crystalline branes that generically feature a quantized localizer index, but support the endpoint zero-energy mode only at one of its endpoints when it passes through a corner of the parent crystal.
+Otherwise, topological endpoint modes at slightly higher energies (still separated from bulk states) appear at both ends of the brane, when they are slightly far from the square lattice corners.
+Possible engineered quantum and metamaterial-based platforms to experimentally harness our theoretically proposed topological crystalline and higher-order insulating as well as superconducting branes are discussed.